tedneward/Worldspine-DnD5e/Classes.TODO/Barbarian/index.md

 Once you have raged the number of times shown for your barbarian level in the Rages column of the Barbarian table, you must finish a long rest before you can rage again.

 ```
-    npc.defer(lambda npc: npc.bonusactions.append(f"***Rage ({2 if npc.levels(name) < 3 else 3 if npc.levels(name) < 6 else 4 if npc.levels(name) < 12 else 5 if npc.levels(name) < 17 else 6}/Recharges on long rest).*** Your rage lasts for 1 minute. {'It ends early if you fall unconscious or if your turn ends and you have not attacked a hostile creature since your last turn or taken damage since then.' if npc.levels(name) < 15 else 'It ends early if you fall unconscious.'} You can end your rage on your turn as a bonus action. {'' if npc.levels(name) < 7 else ' You can move up to half your speed as part of this bonus action. '}If you aren't wearing heavy armor, you gain the following benefits: You have advantage on Strength checks and Strength saving throws; When you make a melee weapon attack using Strength, you gain a +{2 if npc.levels(name) < 9 else 3 if npc.levels(name) < 16 else 4} bonus to the damage roll; You have resistance to bludgeoning, piercing, and slashing damage.") )
+    npc.bonusactions.append(BonusAction("Rage", "" ({2 if npc.levels(name) < 3 else 3 if npc.levels(name) < 6 else 4 if npc.levels(name) < 12 else 5 if npc.levels(name) < 17 else 6}/Recharges on long rest).*** Your rage lasts for 1 minute. {'It ends early if you fall unconscious or if your turn ends and you have not attacked a hostile creature since your last turn or taken damage since then.' if npc.levels(name) < 15 else 'It ends early if you fall unconscious.'} You can end your rage on your turn as a bonus action. {'' if npc.levels(name) < 7 else ' You can move up to half your speed as part of this bonus action. '}If you aren't wearing heavy armor, you gain the following benefits: You have advantage on Strength checks and Strength saving throws; When you make a melee weapon attack using Strength, you gain a +{2 if npc.levels(name) < 9 else 3 if npc.levels(name) < 16 else 4} bonus to the damage roll; You have resistance to bludgeoning, piercing, and slashing damage.") )
 ```

 ## Unarmored Defense